LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 The modern [`element.remove()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove) DOM method has an extremely high signal-to-noise ratio.
 It’s hard to imagine a more concise way to signal intent.
-However, it replaced the older [`parent.removeChild(child)`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) method, which had much worse ergonomics.
+However, the older [`parent.removeChild(child)`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) method that it replaced had much worse ergonomics.
 It required two parameters: the element to remove, and its parent.
 But the parent is not a separate source of truth — it would _always_ be the child node’s parent!
-As a result, its actual usage involved boilerplate, where developers had to write a much noisier `if (element.parentNode) element.parentNode.removeChild(element)` (frequently encapsulated in utility functions).
-^[Yes, today it would have been `element.parentNode?.removeChild(element)`, which is a little less noisy, but this was before the optional chaining operator.]
+As a result, its actual usage involved _boilerplate_, where developers had to write a much noisier `if (element.parentNode) element.parentNode.removeChild(element)` ^[Yes, today it would have been `element.parentNode?.removeChild(element)`, which is a little less noisy, but this was before the optional chaining operator.].

+_Boilerplate_ is repetitive code that users need to include without thought, because it does not actually communicate intent.
+It’s the **software version of red tape**: hoops you need to jump through to accomplish your goal, that serve no obvious purpose in furthering said goal except for the fact that they are required.

 It may seem small, but this is only because the overall code is small.
 The actual difference in signal-to-noise ratio is staggering